Uveitis: Causes

-Uveitis is usually an isolated illness, but can be associated with many other medical conditions.
+Uveitis is usually an isolated illness, but it can be associated with many other medical conditions.
 In anterior uveitis, no associated condition or syndrome is found in approximately one-half of cases.
 However, anterior uveitis is often one of the syndromes associated with HLA-B27.
 Presence of this type of HLA allele has a relative risk of evolving this disease by approximately 15%.

 The most common form of uveitis is acute anterior uveitis (AAU).
 It is most commonly associated with HLA-B27, which has important features: HLA-B27 AAU can be associated with ocular inflammation alone or in association with systemic disease.
-HLA-B27 AAU has characteristic clinical features including male preponderance, unilateral alternating acute onset, a non-granulomatous appearance, and frequent recurrences, whereas HLA-B27 negative AAU has an equivalent male to female onset, bilateral chronic course, and more frequent granulomatous appearance.
-Rheumatoid arthritis is not uncommon in Asian countries as a significant association of uveitis.
+HLA-B27 AAU has characteristic clinical features, including male preponderance, unilateral alternating acute onset, a non-granulomatous appearance, and frequent recurrences, whereas HLA-B27-negative AAU has an equivalent male-to-female onset, bilateral chronic course, and more frequent granulomatous appearance.
+Rheumatoid arthritis is not uncommon in Asian countries, with a significant association with uveitis.